torusresearch/torus.js/README.md

 ### Bundling

-This module is distributed in 3 formats
+This module is distributed in 4 formats

 - `commonjs` build `dist/torusUtils.cjs.js` in es5 format
 - `umd` build `dist/torusUtils.umd.min.js` in es5 format without polyfilling corejs minified
 - `umd` build `dist/torusUtils.polyfill.umd.min.js` in es5 format with polyfilling corejs minified
+- `nodejs` build `dist/torusUtils-node.js` in es5 format

-By default, the appropriate format is used for your specified usecase You can use a different format (if you know what you're doing) by referencing the correct file
+By default, the appropriate format is used for your specified usecase You can use a different format (if you know what you're doing eg. node) by referencing the correct file

 The cjs build is not polyfilled with core-js.
 It is upto the user to polyfill based on the browserlist they target